heyitsmdr/armeria-wiki/character/bank-cards.md

 ## Duplicate Cards

 Bank cards can be duplicated for a fee from a Bank Teller.
-These can be given out to friends, family, or whoever you want to be able to access your money.
+These can be given out to friends, family, or whomever you'd like to grant access to your money.
+They can make both deposits and withdrawls.

-### Spending Limits
+### Limitations

-When creating a duplicate bank card to give out, you can set spending limits.
+When creating a duplicate bank card to give out, you can set spending limits as well as set the card to be deposit-only or withdraw-only.

 ## Transaction Log

 All bank cards maintain a permanent transaction log.
-This includes money being added or removed from the card.
+This includes all deposits and withdrawls.
 Furthermore, all duplicate cards share the same transaction log.

 ### Notifications